alon-lu/324997-Best-Malag-Ever/README.md

 Created June 18, 2019

-Presentations by Dr. Eyal Meye - may contain copyrighted material, so use only to study for the test Notes by Alon Lustigman
+Presentations by Dr. Eyal Meyer - may contain copyrighted material, so personal use only

+Notes by Alon Lustigman

 Good luck! :)